owirsching/cc-m3-pointillism/README.md

 ![image](./Examples/OriginalPainting.png)

 Edmond Cross, Henri.
 Two Women by the Shore, Mediterranean.
-1896.
-Turtle on screen, Oil on Canvas.
+1896, Oil on Canvas.
 The Barnes Foundation, Philadelphia.

 This project generates a pointillist painting inspired by Henri Edmond Cross' "Two Women by the Shore, Mediterranean" using Markov Chains.
 This piece is an example of pointillism, where each brush stroke looks like a distinct point on the canvas.
 This project uses the Turtle library on a 300 x 300-pixel "canvas" to paint a piece that resembles Edmond Cross' original by using colors taken from the artwork and implementing pointillism by only printing distinct strokes on the screen.